-In FY2023, we had zero incidents of non-compliance resulting in regulatory breaches related to relevant health and safety legislation, and no complaints were received due to product quality issues.
-We have assessed 100% of our products and services on their health and safety impacts, and no health and safety issues are assessed for improvement.
-The target of maintaining zero incidents of non-compliance resulting in regulatory breaches related to relevant health and safety legislation, and no complaints received due to product quality issues we set in FY2022 for FY2023 has been achieved.
-We target to maintain zero incidents of non-compliance resulting in regulatory breaches related to relevant health and safety legislation, and no complaints received due to product quality issues in FY2024.
+In FY2024, we had zero incidents of non-compliance resulting in regulatory breaches related to relevant health and safety legislation, and no complaints were received due to product quality issues.
+We have assessed 100% of our products and services on their health and safety impacts, and no health and safety issues have been identified for improvement.
+The target set in FY2023 of maintaining zero incidents of non-compliance resulting in regulatory breaches related to relevant health and safety legislation, and no complaints received due to product quality issues for FY2024 has been achieved.

+FY2025 target Short-term (quantitative) target Achieve zero incidents of non-compliance resulting in regulatory breaches related to relevant health and safety legislation.
+Short-term (quantitative) target Receive zero complaints related to product quality issues.